What Grass-Fed Means

 In comparison, “grass-fed” simply describes what the cows eat.
-All of our cows are “grass-fed” in the general sense since certified organic cows are required to get a portion of their diet from pasture, but only some are “100% grass-fed.”
+All of our cows are “grass-fed” in the general sense since certified organic cows are required to get a portion of their diet from pasture—but only some are Certified Grass-Fed Organic.

 Are all Organic Valley cows grass-fed?

-All Organic Valley cows are grass-fed, but not all are 100% grass-fed.
+All Organic Valley cows are grass-fed, but not all are Certified Grass-Fed Organic Dairy or 100% grass-fed.

-Our Grassmilk® products are 100% grass-fed, which means exactly what it sounds like: these animals’ entire diet is composed of fresh and dried organic grasses, forages, herbs and broadleaf pasture plants.
+Our Grassmilk® dairy products are 100% grass-fed and have opted-in to the Certified Grass-Fed Organic Dairy program, which means exactly what it sounds like: third-party certifiers have verified that these animals’ entire diet is composed of fresh and dried organic grasses, forages, herbs and broadleaf pasture plants.
+(More on that below.)